 Apple is always working on improving your security and ensuring the programs you install don’t abuse your data.
 For example, all apps are required to get your approval before accessing the camera and microphone on your Mac.
 Every time you open the application for the first time, you’ll need to give permission to use your computer’s camera.

-Below we’ll show you how to give camera access to any installed app.
+Below, we’ll show you how to give camera access to any installed app.
 Also, you’ll learn how to limit access to programs you suspect might be recording videos without your knowledge.
 Let’s dive in!

 Securing your camera and microphone

 By default, macOS prevents apps from getting your personal data without your permission.
 That’s why when you open the program that wants to access your hardware, you’ll receive a pop-up.
-To give access, you just have to allow it in System Preferences.
+To give access, you just have to allow it in System Settings.
 If this is a reliable app from a legitimate developer, you’ll need to do it once and never think about it again.

 How to manage your camera permissions